stephen-zhao/sophii.co/README.md

 # sophii.co working files

-This repo is a collection of javascript files to support the website [sophii.co].
+This repo is a collection of javascript files to support the website [sophii.co](sophii.co).

 ## Usage